-Today, there are many startup eyewear companies such as Warby Parker, Zenni and many others that look to disrupt the industry standard that Luxottica has created.
+Today, there are many startup eyewear companies such as Warby Parker, Zenni, and many others that look to disrupt the industry standard that Luxottica has created.
 Instead of licensing those expensive designer branded eyewear, these startups are taking out the middleman by designing and manufacturing their own eyewear and sending it directly to the consumer.
 So how does that benefit you as the customer?
-Well, it means that these companies can offer prescription eyewear to you at a much lower cost than what you would find at your typical optical shop.
+Well, it means that these companies can offer prescription eyewear to you at a much lower cost than what you would find at your typical optical retailer.

 Zeelool Optical Review

 Like many of you, I was tired of paying ridiculous amounts of money for my prescription glasses, and when you pay those high prices the only thing you really get is the logo of some designer on the side of your frames.

 Zeelool is one of many companies that have skipped the expensive traditional routes of licensing and sourcing designer eyewear by designing and manufacturing their eyewear in-house.

 Where is Zeelool Based?

 Zeelool has warehouses and labs all over the world, but they are mainly based out of China.
 While that might be an automatic dealbreaker when you are talking about other merchandise, China is actually one of the best at producing eyewear.